 To give a brief history, Paul R. McHugh M.D. is a psychiatrist from one of the world’s most elite medical schools, John Hopkins University (JHU).
 Before coming to JHU he was a graduate from Harvard Medical School.
 These days he’s seen in the media parading himself as an expert in the field of sexuality and gender where he writes ‘opinion pieces’ on anti-trans studies.
 But his studies, specifically on gender & sexuality, are not peer-reviewed and go completely against the whole of the scientific consensus.
 The term opinion-pieces is not a slur, McHugh has often referred to his work as opinion-pieces.
 To be clear, despite McHughs impressive credentials he has little to no clinical or research experience with transgender children nor adults.
 The only work he has published on this topic are meta-studies.
 These meta-studies (opinion-pieces) are mostly conjectured material using invective arguments, which McHugh will try to support by referencing other studies that have later been found to be misrepresented.

-Of course his lack of clinical experience has not stopped republican and religious support for this man and his aversion towards anti-trans groups.
-In 2002 the New York Times reported that McHugh identified himself as a democrat but also as culturally conservative; interpret that however you wish.
-Though throughout his career he has aligned himself with the republican party.
-He is a part of the American College of Pediatrics, which is designated as a conservative hate group by the Southern Poverty Law Center.
-In 2001, he was appointed by former republican President George W. Bush to the bio-ethics committee.
-His work has also been cited numerous times in support of anti-LGBTQ+ legislation. state republican rep., J.R.
+Of course his lack of clinical expertise has not stopped Republican and religious support for this man and his aversion towards anti-trans hate groups.
+In 2002, the New York Times reported that McHugh identified himself as a Democrat but also as culturally conservative; interpret that however you wish.
+Though throughout his long career he has aligned himself with the Republican party.
+He is a part of the American College of Pediatrics which is designated as a conservative hate group by the Southern Poverty Law Center.
+In 2001, he was appointed by former Republican President George W. Bush to the Bio-ethics committee.
+His work has also been cited numerous times in support of anti-LGBTQ+ legislation. state Republican rep., J.R.
 Hoell cited McHughs work against HB 478, a bill that would protect against gender discrimination.
-Unfortunately, as of 2018, the four term state rep. has not sought reelection, (sarcasm implied).
+Unfortunately, as of 2018, the four term state rep. has not sought reelection (sarcasm implied).
 His research is shared uncritically across religious and conservative sites.
 His latest paper Sexuality and Gender: Findings from the Biological, Psychological, and Social Sciences, co-authored with Lawrence Mayor M.D. in 2016, was published in the disreputable journal Ethics and Public Policy Center & The New Atlantis.
 Which you may be shocked to learn that both journals, that claim to be academic, are actually conservative publications.

 In this paper he makes several bold assertions, one in particular about post-op transgender people that have undergone gender confirming surgery (GCS).
 His claim was that GCS was harmful and showed that transgender people have a high risk of depression, substance abuse, anxiety, and suicide.
 His proof?!
 He references a study by the Swedish physician Cecilia Dhejne M.D. at Karolinska University, but not surprisingly we learn that her research was misrepresented.
 It turned out that the 1973 study, that lasted over 30 years, found it hard to keep track of the respondents.
 And the sample size, at the conclusion of the study in 2003, was too small to produce any significant findings.
 But where Dr. Dhejne was misquoted was in her closing statements about GCS.
 That GCS ‘alone’ would not suffice because we must treat the transgender bigotry that is prevalent in society.
 Later studies, such as one authored in 2010, lead by Mohammad Hassan Murad M.D., validates Dhejne conclusions.
 It took a sample size of over 1800 transgender patients all whom have undergone GCS.
 What the study showed was a drastic improvement in health and a better quality of life by having a long term support system and living in a more welcoming society.
 You almost want to give McHugh the benefit of the doubt but that becomes difficult given his academic credentials and his anti-LGBTQ+ track record.

-But setting aside his blatant academic dishonesty, to say that he’s contributed nothing to his field wouldn’t be accurate.
+But setting aside his blatant academic dishonesty to say that he’s contributed nothing to his field wouldn’t be accurate.
 In 1975 Marshal F. Folstein, Susan Folstein, and Paul R. McHugh published a paper that included an appendix for the mini-mental state examination (MMSE).
 A simple questionnaire now widely used in hospitals as a reliable test for early dementia.
 It should be noted that in an academic research paper where your name appears shows your level of contribution.
 Although, McHugh’s name appears last in the cited research it wouldn’t be fair to not give him some credit.
-But this would not validate any argument that would make an ‘appeal to authority’ by pointing to McHugh’s medical or academic credentials.
-If we could make our own appeal to authority then it’s also true that McHugh has been publicly denounced by the faculty and staff at JHU, citing many of the points I’ve made here.
+But this would not validate any argument he’s made about transgender people that would be an ‘appeal to authority’.
+If we could make our own appeal to authority though then it’s also true that McHugh has been publicly denounced by the faculty and staff at JHU; citing many of the talking-points I’ve made here.
 In their op-ed version of the original published article in the Baltimore Sun, several faculty and colleagues at John Hopkins University (i.e., Chris Bevrer, Robert W. Blum, and Tonia C. Poteat) were critical in their dismissal of McHugh and Mayor’s findings,

 We wish to make clear that there are many people at Hopkins who hold a profound and long-standing commitment to the health, wellness, well-being, and fair and non-stigmatizing treatment of LGBTQ people and communities.
 We do not believe that the “Sexuality and Gender” report cited above is a comprehensive portrayal of the current science, and we respectfully disassociate ourselves from its findings.
 (Baltimore Sun Op’ed, 2016).